Mutual grooming

 The equality rule

-For humans, I recommend using an equality rule so that each performer grooms the other for the same time period.
+For humans, I recommend using an equality rule, so that each performer grooms each other for an equal amount of time.

-If someone grooms you for five minutes; then you should groom that person right back for five minutes.
+If someone grooms you for five minutes, you should immediately groom them for five minutes in return.

 Positioning

-•The groomee decides which part of the body is to be groomed and presents it to the groomer.
+•The groomee decides which part of the body she or he wants groomed, and presents it to the groomer.

-•The groomer approaches, and may try to change the groomee's position to allow a better access to the chosen region.
+•The groomer approaches, and may need to adjust the groomee's position, to allow better access to the chosen region.

-•In most cases, the groomer has to secure a hold on the groomee's body and even grasp and pull on the skin so it can be worked on.
+•In most cases, the groomer will need to secure a hold on the groomee's body, and even grasp and pull on the skin, so it can be worked on.

 Where on the body?

-The most logically suited areas are those that one can't see or reached easily, but many others are also appropriate.
+The most logically suited areas are those that one can't see or reach easily, but many others are also suitable.

 How to perform mutual grooming

-•Align the nails of one hand to form a four finger grooming posture.
+• Align the nails of one or both hands to form a four finger grooming rake.

 Spotting problems